 Keyera gathers and processes raw natural gas, providing an essential service for our customers.

 Natural gas from producers' wells is transported to our gathering pipelines for delivery to our processing plants, where impurities are removed and economically viable products are separated from the raw gas stream.
-With an extensive network of approximately 4,000 kilometres of gas gathering pipelines and 15 natural gas processing plants located in some of the most prospective, gas prone areas of the Western Canada Sedimentary Basin, we can offer flexible services tailored to producer needs.
-Most of our plants are able to process both sweet and sour gas and extract valuable natural gas liquids from the raw gas stream.
+With an extensive network of over 4,000 kilometres of pipelines and 18 natural gas processing plants located in some of the most prospective, gas prone areas of the Western Canada Sedimentary Basin, we can offer flexible services tailored to producer needs.
+Many of our plants are able to process both sweet and sour gas and extract valuable natural gas liquids from the raw gas stream.

-(2) Ownership interest as at December 31, 2016 rounded to the nearest whole number.
+2. Ownershipinterest as at December 31, 2019 rounded to the nearest whole number.

-(3) Turnaround cycles are typically six years for sweet gas plants and four years for sour gas plants.
+ly six years for sweet gas plants and four years for sour gasplants.

-(4) Information in these columns: (a) is presented as at December 31, 2016; (b) represents total gross capacity and throughput (not only Keyera’s net capacity); and (c)has been rounded to the nearest whole number.
-The average annual daily throughput is calculated based on the total annual throughput for the facility divided by 365 days.
+4. Informationin these columns: (a) is presented as at December 31, 2019; (b) representstotal gross capacity and throughput (not only Keyera’s net capacity); and (c)has been rounded to the nearest whole number.
+The average annual dailythroughput is calculated based on the total annual throughput for the facilitydivided by 365 days.

-(6) TE– turbo expansion, LO – lean oil recovery, RFG – refrigeration.
-In the past, modifications to the refrigeration systems have been completed at the Brazeau River, Nordegg River and Pembina North gas plants to enhance recoveries.
-Installation of the turbo expander at the Rimbey gas plant was completed in mid-2015, following which, the lean oil recovery unit was shut down.
+6. TE– turbo expansion, LO – lean oil recovery, RFG – refrigeration.
+In the past, modifications to therefrigeration systems have been completed at the Brazeau River, Nordegg Riverand Pembina North gas plants to enhance recoveries.

-(7) R –NGL rail handling facilities, T – NGL truck handling facilities.
+7. R –NGL rail handling facilities, T – NGL truck handling facilities.
 The rail handling facilities at the Gilby gasplant are not currently operating.

-(10) An additional 35% working interest in the Alder Flats plant and associated gathering pipelines was purchased in 2016 with an effective date of August 8th 2016.
-Keyera did not increase its working interest ownership in the associated fuel gas line in connection with the 2016acquisition, therefore its overall working ownership interest including all functional units is approximately 64%.
+11. Thereference to 70% reflects Keyera’s working interest in the Alder Flats plantand associated gathering pipelines as a result of the acquisition of anincremental interest in these functional units in 2016.
+Keyera did not increase its working interestownership in the associated fuel gas line in connection with the 2016acquisition, therefore its overall working ownership interest across allfunctional units covered under the CO&O is approximately 64%.